joblib/threadpoolctl/multiple_openmp.md

 `libomp` is actually a fork of `libiomp` causing name colliding for instance.
 Using `threadpoolctl` may crash your program in such a setting.

-**Fortunately this problem is a very rare**: at the time of writing, all major binary distributions of Python packages for Linux use either GCC or ICC to build the Python scientific packages.
+**Fortunately this problem is very rare**: at the time of writing, all major binary distributions of Python packages for Linux use either GCC or ICC to build the Python scientific packages.
 Therefore this problem would only happen if some packagers decide to start shipping Python packages built with